haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 	1. First export the building registry data to Geopackage file format.
 (The spatial join operation takes an eternity if the layer is in Shapefile format.)
 	2. As usual, save your project and any temporary layers now (in case of crash).
 	3. **Join Attributes by Location (summary).**
-		1. Because you want to join building data into the grid, the grid will be your Base layer (or Input layer, depending on QGIS version), and the Geopackaged building data will be your Join layer.
+		1. Because you want to **join building data into the grid**, the grid will be your Base layer (or Input layer, depending on QGIS version), and the Geopackaged building data will be your Join layer.
 		2. You want information based on where floor area spatially coincides with your grid elements – what is a good Geometric predicate for this?
+		3. Remember which field in the buildings layer contains the floor area?
+		4. You need the sum of floor area in each cell.
+		5. Make sure the parameters are set correctly before running the algorithm.
+		6. Hit Run.
+This might take a while if your computer is tired.
+Have a coffee.

+9. **Calculate the building efficiency ratio for the grid using field calculator.
+You need the *area of each cell* for this calculation.**

 <!--stackedit_data: